Supreme Council of Ethnic Hellenes

+In 2017, the YSEE accomplished one of their goals and the Hellenic religion received legal status and was instated the "known religion" status from Greece.

 Principles

-The Gods have emerged from the “True Being” as a simple multiplication of itself into separate entities, and for this reason, they retain all its qualities, which are immortality, infinity, and knowledge.
-The mission of the Gods is the establishment and maintenance of the unity and the order of the Cosmos.
-Thus the true Gods are perfect beings that impose order and possess immortality and knowledge.
+The gods have emerged from the “True Being” as a simple multiplication of itself into separate entities, and for this reason, they retain all its qualities, which are immortality, infinity, and knowledge.
+The mission of the gods is the establishment and maintenance of the unity and the order of the Cosmos.
+Thus the true gods are perfect beings that impose order and possess immortality and knowledge.
 They infuse the world without any obstructions by acting on it.
 They are subject to the natural laws that they serve, and they partake in the eternal rebirth and continuous synthesis and decomposition of the forms.
-As to their nature, the true and natural Gods are perfect, virtuous, immortal, unchangeable, infinite, just, all-wise, eternal, non-personal, unifying, ethereal and permeate all matter.
+As to their nature, the true and natural gods are perfect, virtuous, immortal, unchangeable, infinite, just, all-wise, eternal, non-personal, unifying, ethereal and permeate all matter.

 Practices

 Altars

 The Hellenic Ethnic Religion performs its ritual on altars and hearths, depending on the nature of the deities worshipped at the time.
 For the Olympian gods, altars are used, which are sanctified surfaces raised above the ground.
 For chthonic deities and ancestral spirits, they use hearths, which are sanctified surfaces on the ground or in pits.
-In Hellenic Ethnic Religion, the altar is the most sacred point, the abode of a Deity, “where the altars are, that is where the Gods are."
-Because of their nature the altars are points of refuge (asylum), and whoever touches them is considered invulnerable, as if they were “holding the hand of the Gods”.
+In Hellenic Ethnic Religion, the altar is the most sacred point, the abode of a deity, “where the altars are, that is where the gods are."
+Because of their nature the altars are points of refuge (asylum), and whoever touches them is considered invulnerable, as if they were “holding the hand of the gods”.

 Statues

-The only thing that can be equated in holiness with the altar for Hellenes is the sacred statue (Grk. Άγαλμα).
+The only thing that can be equated in holiness with the altar for Hellenes is the sacred statue (Greek: Άγαλμα).
 A statue is every sculpted or other (even natural) pleasing form which is defined as the icon or symbol of the deity.
 Either natural, (for example, unworked stones, meteorite etc.) or worked by human hand (sculpted or cast) and of any material (marble, wood, common or precious metal, clay, etc.) for a statue to be “raised” to devotional it must first be sanctified in a special ritual.
-After the sanctification which is also called “opening of the eyes”, the statue is now the adobe of Divinity, like the altar, and thus it requires respectful handling.
+After the sanctification which is also called “opening of the eyes”, the statue is now the abode of divinity, like the altar, and thus it requires respectful handling.